 - The seven-eyed model described in Supervision in the Helping Professions (see clip above) is a way of looking and has been found to be equally effective for clinical supervision (both individual and group), managerial supervision, spiritual mentoring and organisational supervision.

-- After completing the training, participants can attend regular supervision sessions and training days run by the Institute for Reflective Practice.
+- After completing the training, participants can attend regular supervision sessions and training days.

 - As well as training for individuals, we offer bespoke courses for any organisation, team, charity or small business that wants to promote a culture of reflective practice.